First Phase of Bihar Elections Comes to End With 53.46% Voter Turnout Till 6 pm

 - FOLLOW US ON:

-In the 2015 assembly polls, the turnout in the phase one was 54.94 per cent, he said.
-In the 2019 Lok Sabha polls, the corresponding turnout was 53.54 per cent, he said.
+This was the first major poll held in the country amid the raging COVID-19 pandemic and the poll time increased by an hour till 6 pm to allow suspected or confirmed coronavirus patients to vote in the last hour.

-A total of 71 assembly constituencies of Bihar went for polls on Wednesday in the first phase of three-phase elections amid tight security and with COVID-19 guidelines in place.
-The polling began at 7 am and ended at 6 pm.
+Polling went beyond 6 PM in some constituencies, while the voting hours were curtailed in Naxal-affected areas and ended at 4 pm after beginning at 7 am.
+Out of the 16 districts which went to polls, 12 are hit by Left-wing extremism, a senior poll panel official said.

-Of the nearly 2.15 crore electors eligible to exercise the franchise, 1.12 crore are male, 1.01 crore female and 599 are categorised as third gender, according to data provided by the Election Commission.
+"And out of the 12, four are considered as extreme Left-Wing affected," the official said in Delhi, expressing satisfaction at the smooth conduct of the exercise.
+Of the nearly 2.15 crore electors eligible to exercise the franchise, 1.12 crore were male, 1.01 crore female and 599 were categorised as third gender, according to data provided by the Election Commission.

-State ministers and also candidates from different constituencies- Vijay Sinha and Krishnandan Verma- and commonwealth games gold medal winning shooter Shreyasi Singh, BJP nominee from Jamui seat, cast their vote.
-Enthusiasm of voters was seen at many a booth.
-In Nawada, a physically challenged voter reached booth on his tricycle to cast his vote.
+As many as 1,066 candidates are in the fray in the first phase of the poll.
+The prominent candidates whose electoral fate has been locked in the EVMs are Shreyasi Singh, a CWG gold medallist shooter, and six members of the outgoing cabinet -- Prem Kumar (Gaya Town), Vijay Kumar Sinha (Lakhisarai), Ram Narayan Mandal (Banka), Krishnanandan Prasad Verma (Jehanabad), Jaikumar Singh (Dinara) and Santosh Kumar Nirala (Rajpur).

-In Dinana assembly constituency, a group of women expressed happiness after exercising franchise.
-Polling time was curtailed in the naxal-affected areas.
+Deputy Election Commissioner in-charge of EVMs said in Delhi that the functioning of electronic voting machines was "very satisfactory" during the polling.
+A minuscule 0.22 per cent of the total 41,689 ballot units, 0.25 per cent of the total 31,371 control units and 1.28 per cent of the total 31,371 paper trail machines were replaced due to malfunctioning, the officer said.